aukarthik/test/readme.md

-#This is a dummay repositary which is used for testing my skills in the github page
+#This is a dummy repository which is used for testing my skills on the GitHub page